mikhama/core-js-101/README.md

 # Core JS 101

+:warning: **Please note that you mustn't open PRs that contains the answers to this repo!**

+However, PRs with the fixes or proposals are welcomed!

 ## Task
 The task is to implement functions on different Core JS topics.
-There are nine modules with different tasks.
+There are eight modules with different tasks.
 Each module consists of tasks for specified topic:

 1. Strings
 2. Numbers
 3. Arrays
 4. Date
-5. Regexp
-6. Objects
+5. Objects
-7. Promises
+6. Promises
-8. Conditions and Loops
+7. Conditions and Loops
-9. Functions and Closures
+8. Functions and Closures

 **Active usage of [documentation](https://developer.mozilla.org/en-US/) is strongly recommended!**